UPS Healthcare's global facility expansion will manage and safeguard the future of medicine.

 UPS Healthcare, building on expertise and leadership displayed throughout the pandemic, recently began an aggressive, global expansion plan of network investments which offers companies the best in cold chain logistics and will continue to support the future of the healthcare industry.

-These investments will also include added global expertise, larger ground networks, new and expanded facilities, and more transparency to package movement -- expanding our capabilities to provide customers with a safe, trusted way to store and distribute products.
+These investments will also include added global expertise, larger ground networks, new and expanded facilities, and more transparency to parcel movement -- expanding our capabilities to provide customers with a safe, trusted way to store and distribute products.

-UPS Healthcare's global strategy also includes reusable package facilities in the United States, Canada, The Netherlands, Singapore, Australia and Mexico, providing more sustainable shipping options and cost-cutting opportunities.
+UPS Healthcare's global strategy also includes reusable parcel facilities in the United States, Canada, The Netherlands, Singapore, Australia and Mexico, providing more sustainable shipping options and cost-cutting opportunities.
 These locations come online in 2021 and 2022.

 The sheer scale of UPS Healthcare's cold chain expansion is most evident in the ongoing facility creation and expansions taking place in strategic areas around the world.